20macchiken/DES423-HeartDisease-ML/READme.md

 # Steps to run a file

-After all installation done, I advise to run python Trainmode.py first, because it would generate a csv with prediction and metrics which we will use later in `confusionMatrix.py` and `featureImportance.py`
+After all installation done, I advise to run `Trainmode.py` first, because it would generate a csv with prediction and metrics which will be used in `confusionMatrix.py` and `featureImportance.py`